 When travelling around the state, be mindful of alerts for weather warnings and bushfires.
-These can be found on the site visitnsw.com, along with further information on the area.
+These can be found online, along with further information on the area.

 Have you ever been to New South Wales?
-Got any recommended destinations to visit that didn't make my list?
+Have any recommended destinations to visit that didn't make my list?
 Let me know in the comments section below.

 By Eibhlis Gale-Coleman